mozahid679/hello-world/README.md

 Part 2: Heading
     • Mention the steps here
 ## Running the App
-Steps and commands for running the app are to be included here
+<p>Steps and commands for running the app are to be included here</p>
     • Update the Composer :
         #### composer update